Isabella Wranå

 Isabella Marianne Peggy Wranå (born 22 June 1997) is a Swedish curler.
-She is a former skip of the Swedish junior women's team, with whom she won a World Junior championship in 2017.
+She is a former skip of the Swedish junior women's team, with whom she won the 2017 World Junior Curling Championships.
 In 2018, she was inducted into the Swedish Curling Hall of Fame.
+Competing alongside her older brother Rasmus, she won the gold medal in the mixed doubles curling final at the 2026 Winter Olympics.

+Wranå was born in Vällingby, in Stockholm Municipality.

 Career

 Juniors

 Wranå has skipped the Swedish team in four World Junior Curling Championships, in 2014, 2015, 2017 and 2018.
 In 2014, she led her team of Jennie Wåhlin, Elin Lövstrand, Fanny Sjöberg and Almida de Val to a fourth-place finish, after they lost in the bronze medal game to Russia.
 In 2015, she and teammates Wåhlin, Johanna Heldin, Sjöberg and Johanna Höglund again finished fourth after this time losing to Switzerland in the bronze medal game.
 She was back at it in 2017 when her and teammates Wåhlin, de Val and Sjöberg won the gold medal, defeating Scotland's Sophie Jackson in the final, and lost just two round robin games in the process.
 The next year the same team went undefeated in the round robin, but ended up losing to Canada's Kaitlyn Jones in the final.
 This team also represented Sweden at the 2017 Winter Universiade, where they took home the bronze medal.